-Services to treat kidney disease

-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+What you must pay when Services that are covered for you vou get these services There is no coinsurance, Services to treat kidney disease Covered services include: copayment or deductible for kidney disease education Kidney disease education services to teach kidney care services and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to You pay 20% coinsurance six sessions of kidney disease education services per for Medicare-covered dialysis services. lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.